The Catalan legislature

 No hay anuncios

 "Se non è vero, è ben trovato", points out Cortés, as is said in the Vatican to indicate that if something is not true, at least it is very well reasoned.
-He suggests that it could have been a consolidation of the senyera, a kind of papal blessing for a symbol that had already existed for more than half a century and bore its colors.
-Be that as it may, the relationship was one of equals with the pontiff, between an important European crown and a politico-religious power.
-In turn, the flag of the Papal States, created in the 9th century, "already adopted the red and yellow from the Roman emperors, who had adopted them as an amulet against bad vibrations", according to Cortés.
-And the papal colors still appear today "in any basilica" with the symbol of an umbrella.
+He suggests that it could have been a consolidation of the senyera, a kind of papal blessing for a symbol that already existed for more than half a century and bore its colors.
+Be that as it may, the relationship was one of equals with the pontiff, between an important crown in Europe and a politico-religious power.
+In turn, the flag of the Papal States, created in the 9th century, "already adopted the red and yellow of the Roman emperors, who had adopted them as an amulet against bad vibrations", according to Cortés.
+And the papal colors also appear today "in any basilica" with the symbol of an umbrella.

 Cargando